São Paulo Freshers' Event

 Attendee registration form (all events)

-Organisers are asked to provide the Alumni Engagement team with their attendee registration form (which includes each attendee's name, College, CRSid and email) within two weeks of their Freshers' Events.
-Please use our template attendee registration form to collect this information at the event and follow the instructions on the Attendee registration form page.
+Organisers are asked to provide the Alumni Engagement team with their attendee registration information.
+Please use this template and follow the instructions on the attendee registration form page.

 Data protection statement (in-person events only)